top of page

 • your actual identity

+You don't become a new person.
 You become the person you were before fawning took over.

-It’s possible for you.
+And yes.
+It's possible for you.

 Series Navigation